Sponsor a child in Israel

 Our Work in Israel

-SOS Children began work in Israel in 1977.
+SOS Children's Villages began work in Israel in 1977.
 We opened our first Children's Village on the outskirts of the southern city of Arad in 1981.
 A second Village opened two decades later in 1997, this time in the Migdal HaEmek, not far from the biblical city of Nazareth.
-To begin with, we offered support to children who had lost their parents and could no longer live with their own parents, but since then, SOS Children has adapted and now provides help to vulnerable families in the community.
+In 2015, we opened a number of afterschool centres for Bedouin children aged six to 12.

 Migdal Haemek, Nazareth